salah-mohammed/DownloadKit/README.md

 ```swift
         downloadService?.cancel(byProducingResumeData:nil);
 ```
--
-- For resume the FileDownloadService if your turn of the app but you must have file link only link
+- For resumeing FileDownloadService even if your turn off the app, file link required only and do this.

 ```swift
         if let  url:URL = self.downloadService?.localFileUrl {